 High summer (July and August) means heavy discounted hotels it’s a great option for a cheap getaway but it will be very very hot and very very humid!

-To start planning your holiday to The St.Regis Saadiyat Island Resort, Abu Dhabi
+Call us on 858 523 9000 to start planning your vacation to The St.Regis Saadiyat Island Resort, Abu Dhabi

-The St Regis Saadiyat Island's 377 rooms are decorated in a Mediterranean style giving it a real seaside flavour, with lots of turquoise and earthy colours.
-The spacious bedrooms, filled with daylight, are at least 55 square metres in size with large balconies and butler service.
+The St Regis Saadiyat Island's 377 rooms are decorated in a Mediterranean style giving it a real seaside flavor, with lots of turquoise and earthy colors.
+The spacious bedrooms, filled with daylight, are at least 55 square meters in size with large balconies and butler service.
 The hotel is traditional yet contemporary in design with high ceilings and beautiful views of the gulf.

 The hotel has a range of restaurants such as the relaxed seafood offering Turquoiz, which is located on the beach, as well as a number of lounges including the Drawing Room where the famous St Regis afternoon tea is served.

 This is a great choice for families as the Sandcastle Club is fantastic, catering for all age groups in three separate rooms with board games, table tennis, arts and crafts, and a nap area for the wee ones.
 Interconnecting rooms are available and there is even a fun children's pool to explore.